-An incomplete (I) is assigned when a student is absent from several class sessions or the final exam due to illness or other reasons considered beyond the student's control.
-The student must complete the requirements for the course in which the "I" grade is received within the next full semester or the "I" grade will automatically be changed to a grade of "F".
-The student does not re-register for the class for which he/she is completing the requirements having the "I" grade.
-When the course work is satisfactorily completed, the final grade is submitted by the instructor to the Dean of Student Access and Success.
+An incomplete (I) grade is assigned when a student is absent from several class sessions or the final exam due to illness or other reasons beyond the student's control.
+The student must complete the course requirements in the course with an "I" grade within the next full semester or the "I" grade will automatically revert to a "F" grade.
+The student does not re-register for the class while fulfilling the course requirements.
+When the course work is satisfactorily completed, the final grade is submitted by the instructor to the Dean of Student Success.

 An In Progress (I) Grade Form must be submitted with the final grade report.
-Any outstanding assignments, quizzes or tests must be submitted with the form.
-Faculty should speak with the

-Dean of Student Access and Success when an incomplete becomes necessary.
+Any outstanding assignments, quizzes or tests are submitted with the form.
+Faculty will notify the Dean of Student Success of (I) grades as necessary.